Constructions of exotic actions on product manifolds with an asymmetric factor: Free actions on

-Suppose that the action is orientation-preserving.
-The ring $H^*(M;\mathbb{Z})$ does not admit any non-trivial orientation preserving automorphisms of finite order by Puppe \cite[Theorem 4]{Puppe2007}, hence the action is cohomologically trivial.
-Consider the Leray--Serre spectral sequence
+\begin{proof} Assume, on the contrary, that such an action exists.
+If it induces the identity on $H^6(M \times \mathbb{R}; \mathbb{Z})$, then it is cohomologically trivial by a result of Puppe \cite[Theorem 4]{Puppe2007}, which states that the ring $H^*(M;\mathbb{Z})$ does not admit any non-trivial orientation preserving automorphisms of finite order.
+Consequently, the local coefficient system in the Leray--Serre spectral sequence